Ex-Minneapolis officer who killed Justine Damond sentenced to 12.5 years

 Damond then called police back shortly after 11:35 p.m. to ask where officers were and wondering if they had gotten the address wrong.
 No evidence of a sexual assault was found, officials have said.

-Her father, John Ruszczyk, has filed a $50 million federal lawsuit against Noor, Harrity, the city and police leaders, claiming a civil rights violation.
+The victim's father, John Ruszczyk, had filed a $50 million federal lawsuit against Noor, Harrity, the city and police leaders, claiming a civil rights violation.

 Three days after Noor was convicted, Minneapolis announced it would pay her family $20 million to settle the suit.
 Her family has pledged $2 million to a local charity focused on gun violence in Minneapolis.